HardlyDifficult/Crypto/Tutorials/Decentraland/creeps.md

 This will build your application.
 If any files are modified, it will rebuild automatically.

-In the second command prompt, also in the the `\server\` directory:
+In the second command prompt, also in the the `server\` directory, run:

 ```
 npm start